OpenBB-finance/OpenBB/website/content/sdk/usage/intros/stocks/stocks-screener.md

 :::note

-Refer to the template file [here](https://github.com/OpenBB-finance/OpenBBTerminal/files/11153280/all_parameters.txt) for all of the available parameters and accpeted values.
+Refer to the template file [here](https://github.com/OpenBB-finance/OpenBBTerminal/files/11153280/all_parameters.txt) for all of the available parameters and accepted values.

 All of the included presets can be viewed online [here](https://github.com/OpenBB-finance/OpenBBTerminal/tree/main/openbb_terminal/miscellaneous/stocks/screener)
 :::